juanpc2018/Akai-S1000-Project/Screen/readme.md

 VGA must be compatible with modern / cheap VGA to HDMI converters, </br>
 from 10-pin signal or emulated LC7981 or modified Akai ROM. </br>

-There are many different sceens today, for PI and Arduino. </br>
+There are many different sceens today, for Pi and Arduino. </br>
 some graphical, some fixed characters, </br>
 Example: </br>
 SSD1306 0.96" </br>